Where to place the business logic in DDD

 Sometimes the business logic spans multiple aggregates.
 A common scenario here is to ensure uniqueness.
-Let's, we have a
+Let's say that we have a

 User entity in our system.
-The business are as following:
+The business rules are as follows:

-Usercan change it's username, but no more that once a month (30 days)
+Usercan change its username, but no more than once 30 days

 - Username of a

-The first rule can be easily check within an aggregate:
+The first rule can be easily checked within an aggregate:

 class User(AggregateRoot): id: UUID username: str username_changed_at: date def change_username(username: str): self.check_rule(UsernameCanBeChangedAtMostOnceAMonth(self.username_changed_at)) self.username = username